 Interactive experiences encourage attendees to not only stop by your booth, but also to stick around and learn more.
 Consider setting up a carnival-type game with the chance to win branded promotional products, or hold an exciting giveaway to get people to engage.

 Demonstrating your top products and services is another great way to get people to stop, watch, and ask questions.
 If attendees can interact with or try out the product themselves, use clear signage to encourage them and explain how.

 For a positive experience, make sure you design your booth with interactivity in mind.
 Ensure you have the space for attendees to navigate easily and watch or participate in demonstrations.

 4. Make a lasting impression

 When the trade show is over, you want your business to remain at the top of prospective clients’ minds.
 Help them remember you by giving them something to take away.

 Branded promotional items are a fun and useful way to keep your company name front and center when attendees return to the office.
-Informative collateral like brochures, look books, pamphlets and sale sheets allow customers to ponder their decision to buy and discuss with their team.
+Informative collateral like brochures, look books, pamphlets, catalogs, and sale sheets allow customers to ponder their decision to buy and discuss with their team.
 Providing exclusive offers for trade show attendees can sweeten the deal.

 5. Follow up after the show